halvardssm/deno-nessie/.github/CONTRIBUTING.md

 ## Testing

-If you have `make` and `Docker` available, you can simply run `make test` (or `make test-clean` if you have already started the docker containers, this will be optimized in the future), otherwise boot up your databases and change the connections accordingly (do not commit these changes).
+If you have `make` and `Docker` available, you can simply run `make test` (or `make test_clean` if you have already started the docker containers, this will be optimized in the future), otherwise boot up your databases and change the connections accordingly (do not commit these changes).
 If you have `Docker` but not `make`, you can look at the `Makefile` to see the commands to run.